OctopusDeploy/blog/blog/2022-03/octopus-interview-michael-richardson/index.md

 Well…  [takes deep breath]

-The biggest evolution of the product we’re building at the moment is config-as-code.
-I’m sure you’ve heard us talk about this many times by now, but this allows Octopus projects to be version-controlled in Git repositories.
-This has been a huge engineering effort to lay the plumbing for this feature, with deployment processes version-controlled in the initial release.
-But we’re just getting started, stay tuned for version-controlled variables, runbooks, and more.
+The biggest evolution of the product we’re building at the moment is Config as Code.
+I’m sure you’ve heard us talk about this many times by now, but Config as Code allows Octopus projects to be version-controlled in Git repositories.
+It's been a huge engineering effort to lay the plumbing for this feature, with deployment processes version-controlled in the initial release.
+But we’re just getting started, so stay tuned for version-controlled variables, runbooks, and more.

 Another significant evolution, one that’s in a much earlier stage of development, is support for dynamic environments: creating and destroying test environments on-demand.
-The way many development teams want to work today is not to have long-lived test environments, but rather to create new environments on-demand, for example, an environment for each pull request, and to destroy them the moment they’re no longer required.
+The way many development teams want to work today is not to have long-lived test environments.
+Rather, they want to create new environments on-demand, for example, an environment for each pull request, and to destroy them the moment they’re no longer required.

-We’re also exploring how we can make Octopus a perfect fit for cloud-native teams.
+We’re also exploring how we can make Octopus a perfect fit for cloud-based teams.
 This means looking at how teams deploy to serverless platforms and use container images as deployment artifacts.

-We’re constantly adding to the range of products Octopus integrates with, and ServiceNow is a very notable example that we are currently developing a native integration for.
+We’re constantly adding to the range of products Octopus integrates with, and ServiceNow is a notable example that we're currently developing a built-in integration for.
 ITSM tools are common in larger organizations, and yet we’ve never built a first-party integration with one, so this is a different shape of integration for us.

 And if there’s something you think we should be looking at, please [reach out and tell us](https://octopus.com/company/contact)!